Sam-Freitas/SA-unet-dynamic/readme.md

 This is an implementation of the Unet CNN with 3 major tweaks

-1 - the model dynamically adjusts the size of the network for the specific size of the images
+1 - the model dynamically adjusts the depth of the network for the specific size of the images

 2 - during the final convolutional step-down there is a spatial attentuation block